arturmpinho/coffeeinsider/README.md

 To attain the ***Coffee*** area as initially displayed, I have chosen to start with a only a dropdown select list.
 This list is being populated through jQuery via the own created 'coffees.json' file.

 After the user selects his/her first coffee, it triggers an onChange function which will append 2 new fields to the trading.html.
 At this point, the user will intuitively understand that he will have to fill in the amount of bags for the selected coffee.
-As this field is a required field, and won't pass the form validation at a later stage, the placeholder contains an asterisk, which is commonly recognized as the sign for a required field.
+As this field is a required field and won't pass the form validation at a later stage, the placeholder contains an asterisk, which is commonly recognized as the sign for a required field.

 After his/her first selection, the user can opt for add an extra coffee or proceed to the next are inside the accordion.
-If he/she decides to add a new coffee by clicking the '+ Add Coffee' button, it will trigger an onClick function that will append a the dropdown select list mentioned above, and the same process starts again.
+If he/she decides to add a new coffee by clicking the '+ Add Coffee' button, it will trigger an onClick function that will append the dropdown select list mentioned above, and the same process starts again.

-In order to preserve a good UX, I have limited the amount of new inserted dropdown lists to 10, which can be considered, considering my experiecne within the coffee trading sector, as being on the high side of the amount of coffees someone might be interested in one purchase.
+In order to preserve a good UX, I have limited the amount of new inserted dropdown lists to 10, which can be considered, considering my experience within the coffee trading sector, as being on the high side of the amount of coffees someone might be interested in one purchase.

 The only difference between the first dropdown select list and the remaining ones is that these latter are accompanied by a 'trash' icon.
 This button when appended bring alongside with it an onClick function, that will remove the parent div from the equation.

-I have chosen to display it this way because, in order for someone to request an offer, it will always be necessary to have selected one type of coffee, giving the remove option only to the following one.
+I have chosen to display it this way because, for someone to request an offer, it will always be necessary to have selected one type of coffee, giving the remove option only to the following one.

 The following step of the Order Request process is to select the ***Shipping Month***.
-By clicking on it, the previous ***Coffee*** area collapses and this option shows.
+By clicking on it, the previous ***Coffee*** area collapses, and this option shows.

 In order to give the user the best experience possible, the shipping month selection has been implemented giving the user the option to select a given month within a one year period from the current date.

 To accomplish this, I have adapted the code shared by the user 'skelly' on [Codeply](https://www.codeply.com/go/fVMtEP6yNw/javascript-loop-date-months "Codeply").

 After selecting this option, the user can follow for the next step, ***Incoterms***.
-Once again, the previous area of the accordion is collapsed and the new onw shows.
+Once again, the previous area of the accordion is collapsed and the new one shows.

 Within this area of the accordion, given the high specificity of the terms used, the user has the option of opening the official link of the [Incoterms](https://iccwbo.org/resources-for-business/incoterms-rules/incoterms-2020/ "Incoterms") to support him/her if the [Glossary] page was not enough.

 If all is clear, the user can pick one delivery term out of the 11 available.
-To attain this options, I have created a JSON file 'incoterms.json' with all the necessary information for the [Glossary] out of which I loop through all the entries and retreive the needed abbreviation, appending it as a button.
+To attain this options, I have created a JSON file 'incoterms.json' with all the necessary information for the [Glossary] out of which I loop through all the entries and retrieve the needed abbreviation, appending it as a button.

 Following to the next step, ***Base Contract***, the user is shown only 2 options, representative of the most common contracts that rule coffee business transactions.
 As these are only two, they were added directly in the trading.html.